 The performance at Granpalazzo was first presented at Rob Pruitt’s Flea Market Project at the Musée de la Monaie in Paris in 2012.
 It is a very simple gesture: subverting the idea of making profit that is intrinsic to an art fair or any sort of economic transition.
-It is an absurd gesture that comes from a Spanish saying “Nadie da duros a cuatro pesetas”, which means that you should be suspicious when somebody offers you something too good or valuable to be real.
+It is an absurd gesture that comes from a Spanish saying “Nadie da duros a cuatro pesetas”, which means that you should be suspicious when somebody offers you something too good or valuable to be true.
 The idea of cheating is very present in Spanish culture.
-There is a literary character from 17th century literature, the pícaro, a very poor young boy that is constantly trying to cheat his patron through small tricks, in order to get out of his miserable condition.
-The figure of the pícaro has been associated frequently with Latin idiosyncrasy.
+There is a literary character from 17th century literature, the picaro/a, a very poor young boy or girl that is constantly trying to cheat his/her patron through small tricks, in order to get out of their own misery.
+The figure of the picaro/a has been associated frequently with Latin idiosyncrasy.